 The Coronavirus-Related Situation in Armenia

-15713 patients with COVID-19 are currently undergoing treatment.
-In total, 880290 tests have been completed.
-Thus, 3470 tests were done yesterday, of which 760 new cases.
-We have 712 recoveries and 13 deaths.
-9 cases of death were registered yesterday when the patients tested positive for COVID-19, but the cause of death was another disease.
-The total of such cases is 932.
+4 cases of death were registered yesterday when the patients tested positive for COVID-19, but the cause of death was another disease.
+The total of such cases is 944.